Christen Ager-Hanssen: True Blue app

+Shamalova Divorce

+On January 2, 2024, Ager-Hanssen was sued by Zhanna Shamalova, the ex-wife of Kirill Shamalov.

+Shamalova claims she paid Ager-Hanssen's Custos Group company £600,000 for ‘Conflict Management and Litigation Strategy Advice’ and a further £500,000 to find a pay a legal team to represent her.

+According to Shamalova's court filing, the divorce petition was filed the week she paid Ager-Hanssen the money and was told he would work on looking for her husband's assets in the meantime.
+After waiting almost a year with no updates, Shamalova claims she contacted the legal team herself, who reportedly told her Ager-Hanssen had stopped all work after the initial filing and stopped their retainer.
+Shamalova claims Ager-Hanssen agreed to return the money to her in February 2023, but did not do so.
+She filed a claim for £1.1 million on January 2, 2024.

+Norion Bank

+In March 2025, Ager-Hanssen was reported to the Swedish police by Norion Bank who accused him blackmail and extortion.

 Business career

 In the early 1980s, Ager-Hanssen was employed by different blue chip computer technology companies such as Burroughs, Digital Equipment Corporation and IBM.
 In the early 1990s, Ager-Hanssen became a recognized speaker in the field of business process reengineering and legacy information systems.

 Investment AB Kinnevik

-Ager-Hanssen is a former Kinnevik AB group executive and recognized as an internet commercialization pioneer.
+Ager-Hanssen is a former Kinnevik AB group executive.
 Ager-Hanssen was also a senior executive in the Kinnevik group with regards to Tele2 AB and its international expansion.
 He founded several internet startups together with Investment AB Kinnevik, including Netsys Technology Group, Webware and Polarsearch, one of the first search engines in Scandinavia.
-He is one of many individuals within the Kinnevik Group that later became entrepreneurs.

 Stock trader

 Ager-Hanssen has been an active investor on the Swedish stock exchange who invested in many blue chip companies.
-In 1999, Dagens Industri described him as a stock trader who made huge profits from being a brilliant stock trader rather than making a profit from his investment portfolio.
-His investment portfolio was at the time valued at SEK 1.7 billion.
+In 1999, he told Dagens Industri he made huge profits from being a brilliant stock trader rather than making a profit from his investment portfolio.
+He claims his investment portfolio was at the time valued at SEK 1.7 billion.